Steam (service): Software delivery and maintenance

-In November 2007, Steam achievements were added, similar to Xbox 360 Achievements.
 In September 2008, Valve added support for Steam Cloud, a service that can automatically store saved game and related custom files on Valve's servers; users can access this data from any machine running the Steam client.
-Games must use the appropriate features of Steamworks for Steam Cloud to work.
 Users can disable this feature on a per-game and per-account basis.
-Cloud saving was expanded in January 2022 for Dynamic Cloud Sync, allowing games developed with this feature to store saved states to Steam Cloud while a game is running rather than waiting until the user quit out of the game; this was added ahead of the portable Steam Deck unit so that users can save from the Deck and then put the unit into a suspended state.
-In May 2012, the service added the ability for users to manage their game libraries from remote clients, including computers and mobile devices; users can instruct Steam to download and install games they own through this service if their Steam client is currently active and running.
+Cloud saving was expanded in January 2022 for Dynamic Cloud Sync, allowing games developed with this feature to store saved states to Steam Cloud while a game is running rather than waiting until the user quit; this was added ahead of the portable Steam Deck unit so that users can save from the Deck and then put the unit into a suspended state.
+In May 2012, the service added the ability for users to manage their game libraries from remote clients, including computers and mobile devices.
 Product keys sold through third-party retailers can also be redeemed on Steam.
 For games that incorporate Steamworks, users can buy redemption codes from other vendors and redeem these in the Steam client to add the title to their libraries.
 Steam also offers a framework for selling and distributing downloadable content (DLC) for games.

 In September 2013, Steam introduced the ability to share most games with family members and close friends by authorizing machines to access one's library.
 Authorized players can install the game locally and play it separately from the owning account.
-Users can access their saved games and achievements providing the main owner is not playing.
-When the main player initiates a game while a shared account is using it, the shared account user is allowed a few minutes to either save their progress and close the game or purchase the game for his or her own account.
+Users can access their saved games and achievements provided the main owner is not playing.
+When the main player initiates a game while a shared account is using it, the shared account user is allowed a few minutes to either save their progress and close the game or purchase the game for their own account.
 Within Family View, introduced in January 2014, parents can adjust settings for their children's tied accounts, limiting the functionality and accessibility to the Steam client and purchased games.
+A more robust implementation of Family Sharing, titled "Steam Families", was released in September 2024, allowing up to six users to share games from a single account, including the ability to play different games on those accounts along with different game saves and profiles, and enhanced parental control tools for those accounts.